Understanding Hybrid Workers’ Behaviour – HR Challenges in 2022

 Dr Larry Cash, Lehman & Associates, 2021

-However, when considering candidates for a distributive workforce, the hiring manager would be wise to include traits and competencies that support the nature of the working environment.
-The two most admirable qualities required of an effective WFH employee are related to achieving goals.
+However, when considering candidates for a distributive workforce, the hiring manager would be wise to include traits and competencies that align with the nature of the work environment.
+The two most admirable qualities required of an effective WFH employee are goal-oriented.
 They are conscientiousness and industriousness.

-The additional characteristics we seek in a hybrid worker are Common Sense, Communications, Reflectiveness, Responsibility, Versatility, Written Communication, Tact, Constraint, Drive, Initiative, Goal Setting, Cooperation, Empathy, Humour, Community, Fraternity, Service, Learning, Purpose, Stress Tolerance and Family.
+The additional characteristics we seek in a hybrid worker are: Common Sense, Communication, Reflectiveness, Responsibility, Versatility, Written Communication, Tact, Constraint, Drive, Initiative, Goal Setting, Cooperation, Empathy, Humour, Community, Fraternity, Service, Learning, Purpose, Stress Tolerance, and Family.

 Hiring Challenges in 2022 – Leading a Distributive Workforce

-Much has been written about Hybrid Work-From-Home employees and, less so, on what leadership traits are necessary for managing within this workplace environment.
-Unfortunately, the data is rudimentary, primarily anecdotal, often leaning to the “How to” of motivating and engaging as opposed to knowing if the manager has sufficient leadership agility to adjust to WFH employees capable of self-motivationor self-engagement.”
+Much has been written about Hybrid Work-From-Home employees and, less so, about the leadership traits necessary for managing in this workplace environment.
+Unfortunately, the data is rudimentary, primarily anecdotal, and often leans toward the “How to” of motivating and engaging, rather than assessing whether the manager has sufficient leadership agility to adjust to WFH employees who are capable of “self-motivation” or “self-engagement.”

 At Rutherford International, we evaluate seven leadership styles when assessing executive and managerial talent.
 They are: Agile, Inspirational, Entrepreneurial, Utilitarian, Directive, Administrative and Collegial.